December 31st

 Ants gather grains continuously; bees tirelessly collect honey from flowers.
 The greedy hoard money and wealth incessantly.

-The same kind of destruction is attained by the wealth of a greedy, stingy, avarice (albeit a redundancy of words).
+The same kind of destruction is attained by the wealth of a greedy, stingy, avaricious individual (albeit a redundancy of words).
 He spends his entire life accumulating wealth.
 He doesn't revel in it; neither using it for his own enjoyment or the benefit of others.
 Such a person's wealth will be destroyed one fine day.
 It will be lost or stolen.
-Even if he succeeds in protecting his possessions, Death, the leveller, will even it all out.
+Even if he succeeds in protecting his possessions, Death, the leveler, will even it all out.
 When one dies, there is no guarantee that his wealth will be used for good causes, and he certainly can't carry it with him to the netherworld.

-"It's not what was gathered, but what was scattered mindlessly, that illustrates the kind of life that was lived!"
+In the end, "it's not what was gathered, but what was scattered mindlessly, that illustrates the kind of life that was lived!"

 pada vigrahaH: